Naman-Pal/SIHMON/ceng355wk09posterdraft.md

 # CENG 355 Week 09 Poster Draft

+## Reminder
-**Please note that Poster Draft is being moved to week 9.
+- Please note that Poster Draft is being moved to week 9.
-Enclosure printing is now the deliverable for week 8. **
+- Enclosure printing is now the deliverable for week 8.

 ## Weekly checks for every student:
 - [ ] Present in person in a safe manner for the duration of the class: glasses, no food/drink, etc.
 - [ ] Hardware and any other project equipment present.

-## Poster Draft due Friday November 10 2023 at 11pm
+## This Class - Poster Draft due Friday November 10 2023 at 11pm
 **Poster hints and tips.**
 Reuse text that you have from the proposal and other submissions as the basis of your poster content.
 Be careful of spelling, punctuation and grammar.
 You are trying to impress potential partners.
 The ability to write clearly and consisely is a key skill, especially in the technology space where jargon and acornyms are used generously.